 What tests must I take before I can apply?

-There are two standardized tests that must be taken before application: ACCUPLACER, and TEAS V (Test of Essential Academic Skills).
-These may be taken at Temple College Testing Center or other accredited testing site.
-These tests may be taken two times per application cycle.
+There is a standardized test that must be taken before application: ATI TEAS (Test of Essential Academic Skills).
+This test may be taken at Temple College Testing Center or other accredited testing site.
+The test may be taken two times per application cycle.

-I have never heard of the TEAS V. What is it, exactly?
+I have never heard of the ATI TEAS.
+What is it, exactly?

 The TEAS is for students preparing to begin formal education in the health occupations.
 It is designed, primarily, as a diagnostic instrument to assist health science programs evaluate the academic skills of new applicants to their programs.
 Based upon the profile generated by this test, a program can more objectively screen applicants for admission.
 The TEAS carefully evaluates basic operations in mathematics that are essential for success in health science programs.
 The TEAS evaluates reading rate and comprehension ability for science-related material.
 It is highly recommended that the applicant use a review book prior to taking the exam.
 Review books can be obtained online or at the college bookstore.